CommBoards Journal

 Children with autism often have strong visual processing skills — this is why picture-based AAC tends to work well.
 Beyond that, here's what actually matters:

-• Familiar faces and voices.
-An app that lets you use photos of real people and places your child knows — their bedroom, their favourite snack, your face — makes a meaningful difference in engagement from day one.
+Familiar faces & voices Real photos of people and places your child knows make a meaningful difference in engagement from day one.

 The most well-known AAC apps cost $150–$300.
 For some families, that's accessible.
 For many, it's not — especially when you don't yet know if your child will engage with a particular app at all.